-DROP accounts earn interest compounded monthly at an effective annual rate of 6.5%.
-Retirement benefits paid into the DROP are increased by the 3% cost-of-living adjustment each July 1.
 DROP accounts will be distributed when the eligible employee terminates employment, in one of three ways: a lump sum payment, a direct rollover, or a combined partial lump sum payment and rollover.

 Limitations & Restrictions:

 A. Death and Disability Benefits-

 The participant’s FRS designated beneficiary is eligible to receive all accumulated DROP benefits and, depending on the benefit option selected, monthly FRS benefits.
 DROP participants are not eligible for FRS disability benefits, and their survivors are not eligible for FRS in-line-of-duty death benefits.